coder543/cryptoticker/README.md

 `cryptoticker --clear-cache` will completely remove the cache directory.
 Useful if uninstalling or if you want to force the one-shot mode to refresh.

-`cryptoticker` uses `api.coinmarketcap.com`, which only updates once every 5 minutes, so refreshing any faster than that is just poor etiquette.
+`cryptoticker` uses `api.coinmarketcap.com`, which only updates once every 5 minutes, so refreshing any faster than that is just poor etiquette. `ethereum` and `bitcoin` are provided as examples, but `cryptoticker` supports all currencies that coinmarketcap supports on the API.